antarestupin/Accessible/README.md

 [![Build Status](https://travis-ci.org/antares993/Accessible.svg?branch=master)](https://travis-ci.org/antares993/Accessible)

-Accessible is a PHP library that allows you to define your class' getters and setters with docblock annotations.
+Accessible is a PHP library that allows you to define your class' getters and setters in an elegant and powerful way using docblock annotations.

 ## Download / Install